jbperr/DWM_RE/index.md

 The first farm section begins at byte 507 and the second farm section begins at byte 4388.
 Each monster is 149 bytes long.
 Therefore, in the first farm, the second monster starts at byte 656, the third monster starts at byte 805, etc. There are still some things to figure out, the biggest being the 30 unknown bytes from +101 to +130, but that will eventually be found.
 My findings can be summarized by this table.

+ A json with the monster IDs can be found [here](https://github.com/jbperr/DragonWarriorMonstersRE/blob/main/Encoding_Tables/monsters.json).

+ A json with the family IDs can be found [here](https://github.com/jbperr/DragonWarriorMonstersRE/blob/main/Encoding_Tables/family.json).

+ A json with the skill IDs can be found [here](https://github.com/jbperr/DragonWarriorMonstersRE/blob/main/Encoding_Tables/skills.json).

 |  <br>+0 : 507 : 1 byte  	|  <br>Bred/Farm/Party (00/01/02)  	|
 |---	|---	|
 |  <br>+1 to + 4 : 508-511 : 4 bytes  	|  <br>Monster name  	|